Face Presentation and Birth Injury

 Contact us

-Because there are many complications associated with face presentation, it is essential that the baby be closely monitored and that delivery is handled by a physician with experience in this area.
-Furthermore, the physician must quickly proceed to a C-section delivery if there are any signs of fetal distress, labor is not progressing, or the baby fails to convert (rotate) to MA position.
-In addition, once a face presentation is diagnosed, the physician must check for pelvic adequacy.
-When the pelvis is inadequate (contracted/small), a C-section is recommended (1).
+Because there are many complications associated with face presentation, it is essential that the baby is closely monitored and that delivery is handled by a physician with experience in this area.
+Furthermore, the physician must quickly proceed to a C-section delivery if there are any signs that the baby is in distress, labor is not progressing, or the baby fails to rotate to MA position.
+In addition, once a face presentation is diagnosed, the physician must check for “pelvic adequacy”.
+When the pelvis is inadequate (contracted/small), a C-section is recommended.

 Since respiratory problems can occur in babies with face presentation, equipment and staff to perform intubation of the baby (placement of a breathing tube) should be readily available at the time of delivery.